SupawitAz/MINIO_Centos/README.md

 ## Test disks durability storage class RRS EC:1, Standard EC:2

-This case will test by upload object either RSS and Standard class then remove data at mount path
+This case will test by upload object either RRS and Standard class then remove data at mount path

 | Case  | delete data at mount path  |
 | ------------------------- | ---------------------- |